Back to the Future—Reclaiming Our Inner Optimist

 8:30 – 9:15 a.m. - What to Expect As the Recession Recedes

 The economy is now officially in recovery—even if it rarely feels like it.
 Where it really feels uncertain, of course, is the housing market.
 As stimulus programs faded last year, housing seemed to fade as well.
-This year the economy is expected to continue to grow, but its growth will be constrained by new if unavoidable fiscal belt tightening.
+This year the economy is expected to continue to grow, but its growth will be constrained by new if unavoidable fiscal belts tightening.
 In this environment, housing will face continued buffeting from foreclosures, negative equity, price declines, and scarce demand.
-Chief Economist Mark Fleming dives deep into the numbers to explore the likely forecast: will housing rebound with the economy in 2011—or are we in for another disappointing year?
+Chief economist Mark Fleming dives deep into the numbers to explore the likely forecast: will housing rebound with the economy in 2011—or are we in for another disappointing year?

 9:15 – 10:00 a.m. - Tailoring Loan Treatments to the Real World

 Current government- and investor-mandated loan treatment programs have had, for the most part, little success—with up to 60% re-default rates.
 The principle reason for this is current programs are rules-based rather than behavior-based, with rules designed for a much different world than today.
 In that world, most at-risk borrowers had at least two overlapping challenges, financial and personal.
 Today, most are simply underwater—way underwater—so their future behavior is much less predictable.
 Analytics expert Michael Bradley looks at some sophisticated new tools designed to tailor loan treatments to the likely behavior of individual borrowers and clearly define which treatment will produce the greatest value.

 10:15 – 11:00 a.m. - A Guide to the New Automated Valuation Regulations

 Everything you ever wanted to know about new valuation regulations, but were afraid to ask: Well, maybe not everything, but this session will share with you what lenders are and are not doing to address new valuation regulations outlined in Dodd-Frank and recent FFIEC guidelines.